 Thanks to a collaboration with Perth & Kinross Council, Remake opened the reuse container at the Crieff Recycling Centre in May 2019.
 Drop off quality donations whenever the Recycling Centre is open.

-Our Remake Community Reuse & Repair project runs from 2019-2022 and is supported by:
+Our Remake Community Reuse & Repair project is supported by: